massimobonanni/mslearn-azure-developer/instructions/azure-app-insights/01-app-insights-auto-instrument.md

 lab:
     topic: Azure Application Insights
     title: 'Monitor an application with autoinstrumentation'
-    description: 'Learn how to monitor an application in Application Insights without additional code by configuring autoinstrumentation '
+    description: 'Learn how to monitor an application in Application Insights without modifying code by configuring autoinstrumentation '
 ---

 # Monitor an application with autoinstrumentation